EternityForest/KaithemAutomation/README.md

 Recent Changes(See [Full Changelog](kaithem/src/docs/changes.md))
 =============

+### 0.66.0

+- JackMIDIListener has been removed.
+Instead, all connected ALSA midi devices automatically generate tag points for last pressed note and all CC values.
+- All connected midi devices now also report to the message bus
+- JackFluidSynth plugin now only accepts MIDI on the internal message bus.
+- python-rtmidi is required to use these features.
+This is all on account of some unreliable performance and excess complexity with jack midi.
+- Chandler can now respond directly to MIDI, no code needed
+- Chandler bugfix with smart bulb hue and saturation channels not blending the way you might expect.
+- Using a caching strategy we avoid calling ALSA sound card listing functions when not needed to stop occasional bad noises(Much lower JACK latency is possible)
+- Chandler Pavillion encrypted protocol sync removed(MQTT alternative coming soon)
+- Chandler scene notes now just uses a plain HTTP textarea

+- *Major breaking changes*

+- The ALSA sound card aliases system has been removed.
+We no longer support multiple devices except with JACK
+- *Audio file playback is now done with libmpv.
+All other backends are deprecated.
+You should have python-mpv on your system!*
+- This greatly increases audio performance and stability.
+- We no longer support a2jmidid or aliases for MIDIs.
+Use ALSA midi directly, almost no use cases will need advanced routing.

 ### 0.65.64
 - Now we support those cheap SainSmart relay boards with a tagpoint based interface.
 Use the Relayft245r device type.
 - Freeboard default values don't clobber existing stuff if it is there, for the slider and switch widgets.